-Raise student achievement levels in line with National Curriculum expectations through classroom programmes that reflect best teaching practices and pedagogy
+Raise student achievement levels in line with National Curriculum expectations through classroom programmes that reflect best teaching practices and pedagogy practice.

-Strategies Measurements What it will look like • Togethers identify their own • All planning and togething is based on the school • Both togethers and
+What it will look like Strategies Measurements Teachers identify their own All planning and teaching are based on the school Both teachers and students are selfbeliefs about good teaching Writing Guidelines.

-- Teachers identify their own beliefs about good teaching practice. - Develop a research-based quality school wide teaching practice model. - Implement professional development in pedagogy and practice for teachers - Provide appropriate and up to date resources to support teaching and learning - Employ the best teachers possible for each teaching vacancy - develop an integrated, skills based curriculum to foster the highest possible achievement for each student
+Develop a research-based quality school wide teaching practice model.

+- Implement professional development in pedagogy and • practice for teachers - Provide appropriate and up to date resources to support teaching and learning - Employ the best teachers possible for each teaching vacancy - develop an integrated, skillsbased curriculum to foster the highest possible achievement for each student

-- All planning and teaching is based on the school Writing Guidelines. - Staff professional development is transferred into class programmes (Teaching Observations show teachers sharing 'Learning Intentions' and 'success criteria' and students when asked are able to express their next learning steps in written language) - Resources are well organised and managed - High levels of student engagement (reduction in student behaviours referrals to Principal) - All newly employed teaching staff bring expertise in school focus areas (Use of student achievement data & Literacy Development) - Programmes give priority to the provision of Literacy & Numeracy programmes to promote student achievement (At least 70% of all classroom timetables are focussed on Literacy & Numeracy Lessons)
+- Staff professional development is transferred into class programmes (Teaching Observations show teachers sharing 'Learning Intentions' and 'success criteria' and students when asked can express their next learning steps in written language) - Resources are well organised and managed - High levels of student engagement (reduction in student behaviours referrals to Principal) - All newly employed teaching staff bring expertise in school focus areas (Use of student achievement data & Literacy Development) - Programmes give priority to the provision of Literacy & Numeracy programmes to promote student achievement (At least 70% of all classroom timetables are focussed on Literacy & Numeracy Lessons)

-- Both teachers and students are selfregulated, engaged learners, focussed on evidence-based practice and are able to identify next steps in learning and/or professional goals. - Data shows that students experience effective teaching and learning opportunities. - Effective performance management programme for all staff - School will operate from a school-wide integrated curriculum delivery statement that ensures a full and sequential delivery of the Manurewa South Curriculum. - Students are achieving 'at' or 'above' the expected National Curriculum level. - Those students not achieving 'at' or 'above' the expected National Curriculum Level have programmes in place for accelerating progress.
+- regulated, engaged learners, focussed on evidence-based practice, and can identify next steps in learning and/or professional goals. - Data shows that students experience effective teaching and learning opportunities. - Effective performance management programme for all staff - School will operate from a school-wide integrated curriculum delivery statement that ensures a full and sequential delivery of the Manurewa South Curriculum. - Students are achieving 'at' or 'above' the • expected National Curriculum level. - Those students not achieving 'at' or 'above' the expected National Curriculum Level have programmes in place for accelerating progress.